rsdoiel/rsdoiel.github.io/cv.md

   - [CMTools](https://caltechlibrary.github.io/CMTools) - CodeMeta Tools
   - [COLD](https://caltechlibrary.github.io/COLD) - Controlled Object Lists and Datum
   - [metadatatools](https://caltechlibrary.github.io/metadatatools) - identifier validation, normalization verification for Deno+TypeScript
-  - [newt](https://caltechlibrary.github.io/newt) - a rapid development platform for metadata application used by galleries, libraries, archives and museums
   - [irdmtools](https://caltechlibrary.github.io/irdmtools) - a collection of tools for migrating, managing and interacting with Invenio-RDM and EPrints repository software and metadata
   - [dataset](https://caltechlibrary.github.io/dataset) - a tool for managing JSON documents on local disc or as a localhost web service
   - [datatools](https://caltechlibrary.github.io/datatools) - a collection of command line utilities for working with CSV, JSON and Excel Workbooks